tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/paypal.rst

 Settings in Paypal
 ==================

-First, set up your Paypal account to build a seamless customer experience with Odoo.
+First, set up your Paypal account to build a seamless customer experience with CoquiAPPs.

 Log into your PayPal account and open the account settings.
 Then, go to :menuselection:`Account menu --> Account settings --> Website payments`.